-As folivores, olive colobuses mainly consume leaves and leaf parts, preferring young leaves.
+As folivores (leaf-eaters), olive colobuses mainly consume leaves and leaf parts, preferring young leaves.
 They supplement their diet with flowers and unripe seeds.
 Olive colobus monkeys forage in the understory and middle canopy for food.

 Behavior and Lifestyle

-Olive colobuses are arboreal and diurnal and are skilled climbers.
+Olive colobuses are arboreal (tree-dwelling) and diurnal (active during daylight hours) and are skilled climbers.
 They most commonly occupy the dense growth in the lower and middle forest strata but occasionally descend and travel on the ground.
 They may ascend higher when feeding or traveling in the company of other species.

 Olive colobuses are shy monkeys.
 Coupled with their drab coloration, they are difficult to observe in dense forest.
 Thus, they are not well studied.
 They live in small groups composed of multiple males, females, and their offspring.
 Group sizes can range from 3 to 15 individuals.
 There is no one single dominant male who monopolizes the females in the group.
 At maturity, all juveniles leave their natal groups and venture out to join other groups.
 Some females have been observed visiting groups other than their own for short periods of time strictly for mating opportunities.